Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 dangerous actions of the characters.
 When a player describes their character doing a “cool” action, the Storyteller should reward them.

-When a player performs a stunt, they get **+2 Dice** for their action.
+When a player performs a stunt, they get **+2 Dice** for their action, and are given more lenience on what actions they are able to perform.

-But the true power is that-should they succeed on the roll-what the player describes is what actually happens in the setting.
-What is impossible becomes temporarily possible.
-A list of example Stunts is provided with each Ability, as inspiration.
+The guiding philosophy of stunts is the “Rule of Cool.”
+If the stated action is “cool” and enhances an existing action, it should both be allowed and encouraged—even if it is not technically allowed.

 There are limits to Stunting.
 A Player cannot dictate the actions or emotions of characters, for example, and the Storyteller reserves the right to reject or alter the stated effects of the stunt as needed.

-The guiding philosophy of stunts is the “Rule of Cool.”
-If the stated action is “cool” and enhances an existing action, it should both be allowed and encouraged.

 ### Assisting